Andrea Wen-Yi Wang

 I'm a Ph.D. candidate at Cornell Information Science, at the Culture and Computation Lab.
 I am advised by David Mimno.

 Prior to joining Cornell, I was a data scientist at New York University's Public Safety Lab.
 I worked on the Jail Data Initiative with Orion Taylor and Anna Harvey.
 I was also a contributor in g0v ("gov-zero"), a grassroot civic-tech community in Taiwan, where I worked on the 0archive project.
+In the past life I was a Finance major in National Taiwan University.
+I held a MS Data Science from NYU.
+I thank my teachers in both institutions for cultivating my appreciation of mathematics.

 For potential PhD applicant: I’m happy to chat about PhD applications and my PhD experiences.
 Feel free to email me.